thisisadityapatel/botblitz/README.md

 }
 ```

-Finally run the program running the following command:
+Finally, start the game:

 ```bash
 ./main
 ```

-To see just the robot model and its movement, compile the file robot.cpp using the following instruction.
+To see just the robot model and its movement, compile `robot.cpp` saperately using the following instruction.

 ```bash